Cancer in dogs may be due to nature and nurture.

 While hormones may cause it, studies have detected contaminants in the most aggressive tumors (13).

 In one of the many cases, pyrethroids were a very common household insecticide.
-As a result, doctors detected 33.3% in canine tumors, which triggered dogs' proliferation of cancer cells (14).
+As a result, doctors detected 33.3% of canine tumors, which triggered dogs' proliferation of cancer cells (14).

 That is to say, even with breeds predisposed to cancer, they will not necessarily develop it unless exposed to some products that stimulate cancer cells (15).